mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 23, 24 Oct 2021 - update 00 and 01 notebooks with more outline/code
 * 20 Oct 2021 - add v0 outlines for 01 and 02, add rough outline of course to README, this course will focus on less but better
 * 19 Oct 2021 - Start repo 🔥, add fundamentals notebook draft v0